Nanping Fujian, China Travel Guide

 A historic Taoist complex showing classic Chinese temple architecture and religious practices over centuries.

-Remains of an ancient city over 2,000 years old, believed to be the capital of the Minyue Kingdom.
+Remains of an ancient city over 2,000 years old, believed to be the one capital of the Minyue Kingdom.

-Numerous smaller religious sites are scattered throughout Wuyishan and Nanping, each with local significance.
+Lots of tinier religious sites are scattered throughout Wuyishan and Nanping, each with local significance.

 Nanping's natural landscape, especially in Wuyishan, exhibits breathtaking beauty and diverse ecosystems.